Shashanka: War with Harsha of Sthanisvara (Thanesar)

+This is a part of Harsha's Invasion of Bengal, Shashanka marched towards Karnasubarna and sieged it, Harsha's general fled to East Bengal from the battlefield and by this Harshavardhana got a heavy damage from the side of Gauda Kingdom.

 Extent of kingdom

 Shashanka first established himself in Gauda and set his eyes on Magadha.
 Magadha at that time was under Maukhari rule, and Shashanka vowed to free it again.

 Sen (1977) has shown that none other than Shashanka could have defeated the Maukhari rulers of Magadha.
 Next, he focused on extending his kingdom to Odissa, parts of Central Provinces, and Bihar.

 Though Shashanka remains known, and referred to, as the Lord of Gauda, his kingdom included more than just that region.
 By the end of his reign, his domain stretched from Vanga to Bhuvanesha while in the east, his kingdom bordered Kamarupa.

 Rule and administration

 Shashanka, at first glance, appears like a "warlike monarch."
 His endless invasions and conquests tell of a king intent upon growing his kingdom.
 Sen describes Shashanka as a 'military adventurer', not unlike Yasodharman.
 But for a pre-medieval Indian king, endless battles, regicide, revenge and intrigue are not uncommon.

 Like many pre-medieval Indian kings, Shashanka is said to have grasped the importance of consolidating his position.
 He formed astute political alliances, notably with the Malva king, Devagupta, to counteract the combined might of the Kanauj-Thaneshwar coalition.

 As king, Shashanka continued many Gupta-era traditions, e.g., making land grants to Brahmins, as evidenced by the copperplate inscriptions from the era.
 Gold and silver coins, known as Dinars, issued by Shashanka have also been discovered.
 He vigorously propagated Hinduism, and had Sakadvipi Brahmins and Vedic Brahmins invited into his kingdom, presumably from Kanyakubja, among other places.